vuejs/docs/src/guide/typescript-support.md

 })
 ```

-If you need a complex type, you can create an interface:
+If you have a complex type or interface, you can cast it using [type assertion](https://www.typescriptlang.org/docs/handbook/basic-types.html#type-assertions):

 ```ts
 interface Book {